ADD-SP/ngx_waf/README-EN.md

 This module adds three available variables.

 + `$waf_blocked`: Whether this request is intercepted by this module, if intercepted, its value is `'true'`, otherwise it is `'false'`.
-+ `$waf_rule_type`：If this request is block by this module, its value is the triggered rule type.
++ `$waf_rule_type`：If current request was blocked by this module, this variable is set to the triggered rule type, otherwise `'null'`.
 The following are possible values.
-If not block , its value is `'null'`.
     + `'BLACK-IPV4'`
     + `'BLACK-URL'`
     + `'BLACK-ARGS'`